rustielin/Blockchain-Notes/note4.md

 supply in Ft.
 Knox to reduce the value of that US gold and to increase the value of his own gold holdings.)

-Account vs Transaction Based Ledgers {#account-vs-transaction-based-ledgers .unnumbered}
+Account vs Transaction Based Ledgers
 ====================================

 Consider the notion of **account-based ledgers**.
 Cryptocurrencies such